Feyenoord

 I

-dawned on me that I could have done with a cash machine to buy some hot drinks
+dawned on me that I could have used a cash machine to buy some hot drinks

-game between Roda JC and Utrecht was been shown on the TV’s.
+game between Roda JC and Utrecht was being shown on the TVs.
 I braved the weather

-Feijenoord to give it its official name simply oozed atmosphere.
-It consisted
+Feijenoord, to give it its official name, simply oozed atmosphere.

 describes as his most frightening experience at football.
 Apparently the Dutch

-fans nor police hadn’t been very hospitable hosts that night.
+fans nor the police had been very hospitable hosts that night.

 The